Course Descriptions 7th-8th grade

 Math Fundamentals of Math focuses on problem solving and real-life uses of math with special features in each chapter while reinforcing computational skills and building a solid math foundation.
-Dominion through Math problems regularly illustrates how mathematics can be used to manage God’s creation to His glory.
+Dominion through math problems regularly illustrates how mathematics can be used to manage God’s creation for His glory.

-Logic introduces students to critical thinking skills and informal fallacies from a biblical perspective.
+Logic introduces students to critical-thinking skills and informal fallacies from a biblical perspective.
 Students learn how to assess the logical coherence of what they read.
-They use The Fallacy Detective (N. Bluedorn & H. Bluedorn, 2009.
-Published by Christian Logic.) and the Thinking Tool Box (N. Bluedorn & H Bluedorn, 2005).
-Published by Christian Logic.)
+They use The Fallacy Detective (N. Bluedorn and H. Bluedorn.
+Published by Christian Logic, 2009) and the Thinking Tool Box (N. Bluedorn and H Bluedorn.
+Published by Christian Logic, 2005.)

 Eighth grade will be added for the 2018–2019 school year!

-* All textbooks are provided by BJU Press, unless noted.
+* All textbooks are provided by BJU Press, unless otherwise noted.